8 Wedding Ceremony Scripts to Borrow & Printables

 Reading

 A reading from the Bible is a common component in many Christian wedding ceremonies.
-Choosing a passage from Corinthians isn’t required, but it’s a popular choice for many.
+While choosing a passage from Corinthians isn’t required, it’s a popular choice for many.

 Let us pray for this couple as they make their marriage vows.